gabogar1/Stablecoin-Dashboard/SUPABASE_SETUP.md

 # Supabase Integration Setup Guide

-This guide will help you set up the Supabase integration for the Stablecoin Market Dashboard.
+This guide will help you set up the Supabase integration for the Stablecoins Market Dashboard.

 ## Prerequisites